mollie/commercetools/docs/MakingPayments.md

 # Making Payments using the API Extension

-*WIP*

-To trigger the mollie API in commercetools, everything is done on the commercetools Payment object.

-This will have an `amountPlanned` which matches the total of the cart the customer wishes to pay for.
-The Payment object must be linked to its Cart object for the extension to work.
-The only journey which does not need the Cart linked is _list payment methods_.
+## Available Functionality

+This integration includes the following functionality:

+- list payment methods
+- make a payment
+- authorize funds
+- capture funds
+- cancel authorization
+- cancel order
+- refund

+## Terminology

+**Pay later** refers to payment methods which authorize then capture funds, e.g. Klarna **Pay now** refers to payment methods which take the funds immediately, e.g. iDEAL.
+## How it works

+You will need the [API Extension](./extension/Readme.md) and [notifications module](./notifications/Readme.md) installed and configured.

+The extension uses mollie's [orders API]() to make payments.
+It is triggered when a commercetools [Payment](https://docs.commercetools.com/api/projects/payments) object is created or updated.

+### Cart setup

+On your webshop, a customer will add items to their basket.
+This is reflected in a [Cart](https://docs.commercetools.com/api/projects/carts) on commercetools.
+Before checkout, make sure the Cart is up to date, including shipping information and amount.
+The lines and totals in the Cart are used to make the order in mollie.

+In order to checkout, this Cart needs to be linked to a Payment.
+This Payment should have `amountPlanned` set to the total amount of the Cart.
+It must also have its [payment method interface](https://docs.commercetools.com/api/projects/payments#paymentmethodinfo) must be set to "mollie", (this is to allow for other API extensions on the same commercetools project, and prevent unintended updates).

-## List Payment Methods
+### List Payment Methods

-Add a custom field on the payment object `paymentMethodsRequest`.
-The API extension will call mollie and return the count and available payment methods, and save this onto the custom field `paymentMethodsResponse`.
+You can get available payment methods by using the custom field `paymentMethodsRequest` on the Payment object.
+The extension will call mollie and return the count and available payment methods, and save this onto the custom field `paymentMethodsResponse`.

-To trigger this again, (for example, if you now have more information about the location of the customer), you will need to set the `paymentMethodsResponse` field to `null`.
+To trigger this again, (for example, if you now have more information about the location of the customer), you will need to reset the `paymentMethodsResponse` field to `null`.

 Example incoming payment object:
 ```